 - Eager to grow professionally and use new tools to bring a positive change to your nonprofit and the sector

-Two cohort groups will be selected to begin in the summer of 2022.
+Two cohort groups will be selected to begin in January of 2024.
 The cohort groups will be open to Executive Directors and senior staff members of nonprofit organizations both located in and primarily serving communities anywhere in Minnesota.

-- Tuesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Tuesdays) June 14th, July 19th, August 16th, September 20th, October 25th and November 15th
+- Tuesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Tuesdays) January 23, February 20, March 19, April 16, May 14 and June 4

-- Wednesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Wednesdays) June 15th, July 20th, August 17th, September 21st, October 26th and November 16th
+- Wednesday Cohort Group – Training sessions for this group will be held from 9 am – 12 pm on the following dates (Wednesdays) January 24, February 21, March 20, April 17, May 15, June 5

-Applicants selected to participate in the cohort will pay a fee of $500.
-Scholarships will be provided to participants with financial barriers.
-Instructions for requesting a scholarship will be sent to applicants selected for the cohort.
+Cohort participants will pay a fee of $500.
+Partial scholarships are available for participants with financial barriers.
+Instructions for requesting a partial scholarship will be sent to all applicants selected for a cohort group.